SteamAutoPatchLibraries/SteamOnlinePatch/README.md

 ## **Uninstallation Instructions**
 - Delete Patch.exe

-## Important
-- WinRAR must be installed on your system.
-The patch will not function without it.

 ## Additional Information
 - Known Issues: Online features may not work with certain games, as the patch is still under active testing.